dkulsh/techwiddeep/content/english/blog/books/perfect-interview.md

 So, you’ve been pleasant, open, and modest.
 But what if you blank on binary search time complexity?

-Data reveals we *overestimate* mistakes’ impact—the “spotlight effect.”
+Again we have data.
+We **overestimate** the impact of a mistake.

+Meaning, our mistakes seem bigger to us than they really are.
+This is also called the *Spotlight effect* in psychology—the tendency to believe others notice our flaws more than they actually do.

-Overreacting draws attention.
-Acknowledge if needed, then proceed calmly.
+**Overreacting draws attention.
+Acknowledge if needed, and move on as if it wasn’t a big deal.**

 To tie everything together, here are the key elements for a successful interview.